-NBA great and Miami Beach reserve police officer Shaquille O'Neal gave shoutouts to several South Florida police agencies, as well as Broward County sheriff Scott Israel, during a national television broadcast following game 5 of the Miami Heat/Indiana Pacers series Thursday night.
+NBA great and Miami Beach reserve police officer Shaquille O'Neal gave a nationally televised shoutout to several South Florida police agencies and Broward County sheriff Scott Israel following game 5 of the Miami Heat/Indiana Pacers series Thursday night.

-The shoutouts to the police departments spurred from O'Neal being teased by castmates during his video analysis of a clash between the Pacers' Tyler Hansbrough and the Heat's Chris "Birdman" Andersen during the second quarter.
+The shoutouts resulted from O'Neal being teased by castmates during his video analysis of a clash between the Pacers' Tyler Hansbrough and the Heat's Chris "Birdman" Andersen during the second quarter.

-Beginning with the declaration that "detective O'Neal is on the case," Shaq pointed out during a video replay that the altercation was the result of mistaken identity, with Andersen shoving Hansbrough for incorrectly believing Hansbrough had walloped him from behind.
+Beginning with a declaration that "detective O'Neal is on the case," Shaq pointed out during a video replay that the incident was the result of mistaken identity.
+Andersen had shoved Hansbrough for incorrectly believing Hansbrough had walloped him from behind.
 The bump in fact came from Pacers forward Paul George.

-As the TNT crew continues discussing the replay, O'Neal suddenly interrupts: "Can I give a shoutout?"
+As the TNT crew continued discussing the replay, O'Neal suddenly interrupted: "Can I give a shoutout?"

 "Right in the middle of what we're doing here?
-Sure, whatever," replies a visibly annoyed Ernie Johnson.
+Sure, whatever," replied a visibly annoyed Ernie Johnson.

-The other commentators start to rib O'Neal, with Charles Barkley shouting, "You ain't never been no cop!"
+The other commentators began ribbing O'Neal, with Charles Barkley shouting, "You ain't never been no cop!"

-O'Neal becomes upset, telling Barkley to "stop it, stop it" and that he has been to three police academies.
-O'Neal then looks straight at the camera and rolls along with his shoutouts: "Miami Beach, Golden Beach, Broward County sheriffs, Sheriff Israel -- what's up, baby? -- Sheriff Mike Brown in Virginia -- what's up, baby?"
+O'Neal became upset, telling Barkley to "stop it, stop it" and that he had attended three police academies.
+O'Neal then looked straight at the camera and rolled along with his shoutouts: "Miami Beach, Golden Beach, Broward County sheriffs, Sheriff Israel -- what's up, baby? -- Sheriff Mike Brown in Virginia -- what's up, baby?"